Zoomed Image

 • Do not create a problem for every incident -- only when there is evidence of a shared root cause or a recurring pattern

-• Close the problem only when the permanent fix has been applied and verified
+• Close the problem only when the underlying issue has been resolved and verified

-• Review open problems weekly to ensure they are progressing toward resolution
+• Review open problems regularly to ensure they are progressing toward resolution